Sample Developmental Edit: Before And After Examples

 Scene structure breakdown

-Entry: Sarah discovers the trap immediately.
+Entry: Sarah sees the trap immediately.
 No warm-up.

 Conflict escalation: